nishant-1110/SMS-Spam-Classifier/README.md

 # SMS-Spam-Classifier
-A machine learning project that classifies SMS messages as spam or legitimate (ham).
+A Spam classifier that classifies SMS messages as spam or legitimate (ham).